toribecher/fibo/README.md

     export USER={YOURUSER}
     export DBNAME={YOURDB}

-3. Remember to clone in your GOPATH :p
+3. Remember to clone repo in your GOPATH :p

 To See App in Action